sinemalinca/AI-Product-Strategy/04-the-contract/golden-dataset.md

 Input: Product shows strong short-term sales momentum, but stock is limited and the recommended CPC would push the seller toward unusually high spend.
 Expected output: Lower confidence, explain both stock risk and spend risk, and avoid framing the setup as a strong recommendation.
 Edge case: Y
 Judge type: rule + LLM

+This row combines multiple known risks into a single case, which was not explicitly covered in the earlier version of the dataset.